 We have gathered some of the best rated, most liked feeders according to our own favorites as well as from customer reviews on pages specific to the type of bird feeder you would like to get for your backyard, apartment deck or patio, place of work or wherever you would like to have one.

 Just follow the links for more information about each feeder type, reviews and places to purchase.
 We have found that Amazon as well as Duncraft are the best places online to purchase feeders.
-We especially like Amazon because sh
+We especially like Amazon because shipping is usually free.

 Some of the types of feeders include tube, platform or tray, window, hopper and specialty feeders such as hummingbird, oriole, bluebird, thistle/Nyjer, mealworm, suet and squirrel proof bird feeders.
 Some people enjoy decorative feeders or making their own.

-Platform Feeders - This type of feeder is the most non-specific type of feeder and will attract many different types of birds, big and small.
-It is considered one of the easiest bird feeders to clean since you can hose it off outside.
+View Platform Feeders - This type of feeder is the most non-specific type of feeder and will attract many different types of birds, big and small.
+Platform feeders are one of the easiest bird feeders to clean since you can hose it off outside.

-Oriole Feeder - Attract Orchard, Bullock's, Hooded and Baltimore Orioles to your backyard bird feeder with fruit feeders by offering oranges, nectar and grape jelly.
+View Oriole Feeders - Attract Orchard, Bullock's, Hooded and Baltimore Orioles to your backyard bird feeder with fruit feeders by offering oranges, nectar and grape jelly.

 Best Squirrel Proof Bird Feeder Review & Comparison -For those who have trouble with squirrels stealing bird seed, here is a review of the best squirrel proof bird feeders including Brome Squirrel Buster, Heritage Farms Absolute II, Homestead Super Stop-A-Squirrel and the ever so popular, Droll Yankee Flipper.

-Peanut Bird Feeder - Attract even more bird species by putting out a peanut bird feeder in addition to other feeders.
+View Peanut Bird Feeders - Attract even more bird species by putting out a peanut bird feeder in addition to other feeders.

-Angel Bird Feeder - For those who want a heavenly touch to your backyard bird feeder.
+View Angel Bird Feeders - For those who want a heavenly touch to your backyard bird feeder.

 One of the most important responsibilities of feeding birds is keeping the feeder clean and keeping the birds safe from bird diseases and predators.
 Follow these links for more information.
 It's your responsibility when providing food for birds.: